bernardobrust/A-simple-testing-framework/README.md

-# A simple test suite
+# A simple test framework

 ## Warning

-This project was developed in one day for personal goals
+This project was developed in one day for my personal goals.

-Do not expect this to be a viable testing framework
+Please do not expect this to be a viable testing framework.

 ## Why?